PLANT a row at home, GROW veggies, then SHARE with the food pantry

 Are you a home gardener with a green thumb?
 Plant a few extra vegetable plants this season in order to provide fresh produce to your neighbors in need!
 Our Plant.Grow.Share. program encourages local individuals and organizations to donate a portion of their harvest to Interfaith's food pantry.

 When available, free vegetable seedlings are also available to local gardeners in the spring as part of the program.

 The Plant.Grow.Share. program helps the community focus on not only feeding, but nourishing, our neighbors in need.

-To set an example each spring volunteers plant a garden at our office in Quincy Center.
-Interfaith’s food pantry garden shows that healthy food can be grown virtually anywhere.
+To set an example, each spring, volunteers plant a garden at our office in Quincy.
+Interfaith’s alleyway food pantry garden shows that healthy food can be grown virtually anywhere.

 We're grateful to the many local organizations that plant gardens and bring fresh produce to the food pantry all summer long.
 A few of these include: Quincy Police Department, Blue Cross Blue Shield of Massachusetts, Milton Community Garden, Hough's Neck Congregational Church and St. Agatha's Parish.
 Thank you!

 “We are very pleased to be a part of Plant.Grow.Share,” said John Keohane, co-president for Keohane Funeral Homes.
 “Something as simple as people planting an extra row of vegetables in their gardens can make a huge difference for our local food pantries.”